Observation of $\chi_{cJ}(J=0,1,2)\rightarrow p\bar{p}\eta\eta$: Event selection

 In order to suppress the remaining background and to improve the mass resolution, a four-constraint (4C) kinematic fit is performed with the $\psipp\to5\gamma\ppb$ hypothesis by constraining the total four-momentum of the final state particles to that of the colliding beams.
 If there is more than one combination surviving the 4C kinematic fit, the one with the least $\chi^{2}$ is chosen.
 Furthermore, the $\chi^2$ of the 4C kinematic fit is required to be less than 35, which is obtained by optimizing the figure-of-merit $\mathrm{FOM}=S/\sqrt {S+B}$ ~\cite{punzi}, where $S$ is the number of MC signal events normalized to the data from $\chi_{c0}\to \ppb\eta\eta$ and $B$ is obtained from the normalized inclusive MC sample.
 Moreover, in order to suppress the background from the final states with a non-nominal photon number, we perform a 4C kinematic fit by looping over all the four, five, and six-photon combinations, respectively.
-The ones with the least $\chi^2$ are chosen for different photon number hypotheses.
+Four-photons final state are a background when they are combined with an additional fake photon, which can easily be produced by the EMC of BESIII.
+The combinations with the least $\chi^2$ are chosen for different photon number hypotheses.
 Then, we require $\chi^{2}(5\gamma p\bar{p})<\chi^{2}(4\gamma p\bar{p})$ and $\chi^{2}(5\gamma p\bar{p})<\chi^{2}(6\gamma p\bar{p})$.
-To suppress background with a final state that contains a $\pi^0$, such as $\chi_{cJ}\to p\bar{p}\pi^0\pi^0$, the invariant mass for all $\GG$ combinations is required to be out of the $\pi^0$ mass window, i.e., $\left|M(\gamma\gamma) -m_{\pi^0}\right|>15$ MeV$/c^2$, where $m_{\pi^0}$ is the $\pi^0$ nominal mass~\cite{pdg2022}.
+To suppress background with a final state that contains a $\pi^0$, such as $\chi_{cJ}\to p\bar{p}\pi^0\pi^0$, the invariant mass for all $\GG$ combinations is required to be out of the $\pi^0$ mass window, i.e., $\left|M(\gamma\gamma) -m_{\pi^0}\right|>15$ MeV$/c^2$, where $m_{\pi^0}$ is the $\pi^0$ nominal mass~\cite{pdg2022} and 15 MeV/$c^2$ is about three standard deviations of the resolution for the $\pi^0$.

 After applying all the above selection criteria, the $\eta\eta$ pair is selected from all four-photon combinations by minimizing $\Delta =\sqrt{(M(\gamma_{1}\gamma_{2})-m_{\eta})^2+(M(\gamma_{3}\gamma_{4})-m_{\eta})^2}$, where $m_{\eta}$ is the $\eta$ nominal mass, and the subscripts are assigned to discriminate the different photon candidates.
 Figure~\ref{fig:2D_LLB} shows the two dimensional (2D) distribution of the invariant masses of the photon pairs.
 A clear $\eta\eta$ signal is seen in the central region.
 The signal region (the red box) is defined as $|M(\gamma_{1}\gamma_{2})-m_{\eta}|<20~\mathrm{MeV}/c^2$ and $|M(\gamma_{3}\gamma_{4})-m_{\eta}|<20~\mathrm{MeV}/c^2$.
 The single-$\eta$ sideband (SD1) regions are offset by $\pm70~\mathrm{MeV}/c^2$ along each axis (4 green squares) and the non-$\eta$ sideband (SD2) regions are shifted by $\pm70~\mathrm{MeV}/c^2$ along both axis simultaneously (4 purple squares).